fzyzcjy/flutter_rust_bridge/README.md

 [WIP]

+## What this library is & isn't

+This library is nothing but a code generator that helps your Flutter/Dart functions call Rust functions.
+Therefore, you may refer to external materials to learn Flutter, learn Rust, learn [Flutter FFI](https://flutter.dev/docs/development/platform-integration/c-interop) (Dart FFI) and so on.
+With material on the Internet, you will know how to create a mobile application using Flutter, and how that app can call Rust functions via Dart FFI (in the C ABI).
+Then this package comes in, and ease you from the burden to write down tons of boilerplate code ;)

 ## Set up Flutter/Dart+Rust support

 I suggest that you can start with the [Flutter example](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/complex) first, and modify it to satisfy your needs.
 It can serve as a template for new projects.
 It is run against CI [WIP] so we are sure it works.